 In 1990, The Doe Fund founded its award-winning Ready, Willing & Able program in a single 70-bed facility in Bedford-Stuyvesant, Brooklyn.
-More than twenty years later, Ready, Willing & Able serves nearly 800 formerly homeless and formerly incarcerated men each day, and provides specialized programs for veterans and young adults.
-Our innovative workforce training model has been fully replicated in Philadelphia and adopted in Chicago, Washington, D.C., and several other U.S. cities.
+More than twenty years later, Ready, Willing & Able serves nearly 800 homeless and formerly incarcerated men each day, and provides specialized programs for veterans and young adults.
+Our innovative workforce training model has been fully replicated in Philadelphia and adapted in Chicago, Washington, D.C., Atlanta, and several other U.S. cities.

-During this time, we are eager to hear from elected officials, agency heads, private community-based organizations, and concerned individuals interested in replication.
-Please contact us so that we may share updates with you as they become available.
-Thank you for your interest in Ready, Willing & Able.
+During this time, we are eager to hear from elected officials, agency heads, private community-based organizations, and concerned individuals interested in learning more about our model.
+Please contact us so we can share updates with you as they become available.

 Click here to connect with us and tell us more about your interest in Ready, Willing & Able.
 Thank you for your commitment to this important work.